BloodAxe/Kaggle-2024-CryoET/WRITEUP.md

 2. [Kaggle] Convert ONNX model into TensorRT engine (And save it to disk).
 This step happened on Kaggle using target GPU (T4) and allowed us to save 10 minutes of submission for creating TensorRT engine.
 3. [Kaggle] Actual inference notebook.
 I split all test data in two chunks and use 2xT4 GPUs to process them in parallel.

-To combine results of my ensemble with ensemble of @deiter we simply used weighted average of the predictions on the classmap level followed by postprocessing described above.
-I suggest you read @deiter's writeup for more details on his approach.
+To combine results of my ensemble with ensemble of @christofhenkel we simply used weighted average of the predictions on the classmap level followed by postprocessing described above.
+I suggest you read @christofhenkel writeup for more details on his approach.